hero-header

 *The following process also applies to Ukrainian nationals that have been rejected and haven’t obtained the Temporary Protection status.

-During your asylum process, you are staying in Greece legally, and you cannot be deported.
-The Greek Asylum Service must first clarify whether there is a need to provide you with international protection.
+If you lack valid documents, police can arrest and detain you to be deported to your country of origin.
+During your asylum process, you stay in Greece legally and cannot be deported.
+While examining your application, the Greek Asylum Service must first decide whether there is a need to provide you with international protection.

 When does deportation happen?